 – Enquire the frequency, cost, and subsidies available for the programmes are available (eg: in-house therapists)

-– Includes specialised teaching techniques and equipments
+– Includes specialised teaching techniques and equipment

 – Provides special transportation